-(a) Total number of figures.
+- (a) Sequence is drawn on current IAC forms as depicted in Appendix 7 of this rule book. - (b) Total number of figures.
 It must not exceed that authorized for the category (Power, Table 6.2.1; Glider, Table 6.2.2).

-Penalty: Any excess figure(s) shall be zeroed, starting from the last and working backwards until the maximum allowable number of figures is reached.
+Penalty: Any excess figure(s) shall be marked HZ, starting from the last and working backwards until the maximum allowable number of figures is reached.

-(b) Versatility.
+(c) Versatility.
 The requirements of 6.3.1 for Gliders and 6.3.2 for Power must be met.

-Penalty: Should a versatility element be missing, one figure shall be zeroed for each missing versatility element, starting with the highest K figure and working backwards.
+Penalty: Should a versatility element be missing, one figure shall be marked HZ for each missing versatility element, starting with the highest K figure and working backwards.

-(c) Repetition.
+(d) Repetition.
 Check figures on Form A for duplicate Aresti Aerobatic Catalogue numbers.
 The repetition of any Aresti Aerobatic Catalogue number is not permitted except as provided in 6.8.
 Also scan Forms B and C for repeated figures.
 The most likely repetitions occur in Family 9 (Rolls), Family 8 (Combinations), and Family 5 (Hammerheads).